JianLoong/blog/content/blog/november-2019/minmax.md

 <p align="center">Method 1.
 Using the <strong>manual method.</strong> </p>

-Another way would be to sort the array.
+Another way would be to **sort** the array.
 The first index would be the least and the last index would be the maximum.
 This is easily done using the **Array.sort** method.
 The issue with this way is that it would sort the array in place and it also rely on the inbuilt sort method.
 It is **generally** a bad idea to use a sort in a method you want to obtain the minimum and maximum because users of this method would not expect this method to be sorting the array itself.
 Thus, it is better to create a **clone** of it or a **copy** of the numbers array itself so that you do not sort the elements in place but sort the **cloned** array instead.
+It is also interesting to take note that the default implementation of the sorting algorithm uses a **Dual-Pivot Quicksort**.

+{{% notice warning %}}

+It is a good idea to do a **clone** on the array and save it into another variable.
+The reason for this is because, users of the method does not expect it for you to sort their array when the method is used.
+A method at the end of the day should only do a single thing.

+{{% /notice %}}

 ```java
 public void usingSort(int[] numbers){